jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

-Page 73 of 100(b) TRANSCO shall negotiate with and thereafter transfer such functions, assets, and associated liabilities to the Qualified Distribution Utility or utilities connected to such subtransmission facilities not later than two (2) years from the effectivity of the Act or the start of Open Access, whichever comes earlier: Provided, That in the case of ECs, the TRANSCO shall grant concessional financing over a period of twenty (20) years: Provided, however, That the installment payments to
+Page 73 of 100(b) TRANSCO shall negotiate with and thereafter transfer such functions, assets, and associated liabilities to the Qualified Distribution Utility or utilities connected to such subtransmission facilities not later than two (2) years from the effectivity  or the start of Open Access, whichever comes earlier: Provided, That in the case of ECs, the TRANSCO shall grant concessional financing over a period of twenty (20) years: Provided, however, That the installment payments to